NOWA RUDA PROJECT

 Boreholes drilled within Balamara's Drill Campaign

-Approx. combined lenght of drilled boreholes (m)
+Approx. combined length of drilled boreholes in mts

 Historical Boreholes applied in Geological Report